Faculty & Staff Testing, Contact Tracing, and Monitoring Process

 Required Testing | Test Plan | Test Procedure | Testing for Approved Visitors |Positive Tests | Contact Tracing | Returning to Work on Campus After Testing Positive | Daily Self-Monitoring | Mailed Testing Kits | Vaccination Status Form

-During the spring term, faculty and staff members whose work requires them to come to campus and who are likely to interact with other people for 15 minutes or more during their time on campus will be required to continue performing weekly testing.
+Starting June 1, 2021, faculty and staff members who are NOT fully vaccinated, whose work requires them to come to campus, and who are likely to interact with other people for 15 minutes or more during their time on campus will be required to continue performing weekly testing.
 Tests will be picked up at the College Post Office and self-administered.

-If your work requires you to come to campus but you have no expectation of interacting with others, you will not need to perform weekly testing during the spring term.
+If your work requires you to come to campus but you have no expectation of interacting with others, you will not need to perform weekly testing during the summer term, regardless of vaccination status.
 We understand that unplanned, chance encounters may occur.
 In keeping with the CDC’s guidelines, employees must limit such interactions to less than 15 minutes, and also continue to follow proper safety protocols such as masking and maintaining physical distance.

 For those faculty and staff who require testing, the College has partnered with Everlywell, Inc. to help facilitate our testing process.
 Everlywell will supply the College with test kits and will collect and analyze the tests.
 These tests will be self-administered by employees .
 To perform the tests, employees will perform a shallow nasal swab, similar to the demonstration in this Everlywell video.